-Employer Outreach Budget for FY 2005: \$66,000
+Employer Outreach Budget for FY 2006: \$77,454

-- There is one private telecommuting center within the district.
-Although DDOT does not have a formal telecommuting policy, they are reviewing it as a benefit. - Bike to Work on Earth Day is a promotion that attracts DC employers. - A private contractor is conducting the employer outreach effort in the DC region.
+• Bike to Work on Earth Day is a promotion that attracts DC employers.

+• A private contractor is conducting the employer outreach effort in the DC region.
 Their effort includes: telemarketing, direct mail campaigns, workshops, and on-site sales visits.